PixelMister/Pokengine/docs/Code_Library/objects.md

 **Options**: heal, cave, safari, fly

 **direction (direction)**
-: Direction the player faces when spawning here.
+: Direction the player faces when spawning here. `cave` requires a direction.

 **move (0/1) [Can be omitted]**
 : Move one tile in the aforementioned direction.